NoMercy235/chatty/frontend/README.md

  ###### Optional objectives:
  - [ ] Image/emoji support for messages
+    - Won't do.
+Emojis are supported out of the box, but images cannot be stored correctly in the current architecture, so it is not feasible to do it.
  - [ ] Page preview on link hover
  - [x] Giphy support
  - [ ] Theming/Alternative layouts